aiedrow/OpenAI-Example/README.md

 Overall, the OpenAI API Example is a useful resource for developers looking to integrate the OpenAI API into their applications and explore the capabilities of GPT-3.
 The second File of OpenAI Example generates Images from text.

 #
-#### Here's A list of Files and Folders while Also xplaining Their Usage in the code
+#### Here's A list of Files and Folders while Also explaining Their Usage in the code

 > assets/
 ##### This Folder Contains Header File & Configuration File.